martinsolent/comp_dashboard/docs/apprenticeships/child_5.md

 ![](../images/kenton_martin.png)

-Apprentice & their Manager need to complete the Review Template & apprentice to upload it to BDATS SOL beforehand and we will then go through it in the meeting.
+Apprentices & their Managers need to complete the Review Template & apprentice should upload it to BDATS SOL beforehand and we will then go through it in the meeting.

 ## Review meeting workflow